 Another research focus of his is on national accounting and its applications in shaping sustainable development policies.
 His research investigates the role of missing capitals (e.g., natural, human and social capital) on the national balance sheet and how to improve economic development using the wealth approach.
 These capitals, together with a responsive financial system, are the missing pieces that are absolutely essential in achieving the UN’s sustainable development goals.
 I now worked closely with Professor Diane Coyle to develop an online course for the University of Cambridge based on the Wealth Economy framework.

 In addition, Saite has recently received a research grant jointly funded by the Nuffield Foundation and the British Academy.
 The research project explores whether administrative data about public behaviours, already gathered by local authorities, can be ethically used as a means of gaining additional insight into community well-being and policy formulation.

-Outside academia, he has spent several years working as a professional economist.
-He was a macro-fiscal adviser for the governments of Sierra Leone, South Sudan, and Ethiopia.
-His work on the development of macroeconomic forecasting frameworks has played an essential role in assisting the policy formulation and budget preparation in these countries during some tremendously challenging periods, such as the Ebola crisis and the Covid-19 crisis.
+Outside academia, Saite is a Global Future Council Fellow on the New Agenda for Fiscal and Monetary Policy, World Economic Forum.
+He was a macro-fiscal adviser for the governments of Sierra Leone, South Sudan, Ethiopia and the Palestinian Authority.
+His work on macroeconomic forecasting frameworks has played an essential role in assisting the budget preparation and policy formulation in these economies during some tremendously challenging periods, such as the Ebola crisis and the Covid-19 crisis.